baile village + loch Scottish Gaelic (on\by the) lake. Population - 6,210.

 Now, this is new but it's closer to the Shores than Balloch and does a pretty good impression of a Premier Inn™ with a restaurant and bar to match.

-Meanwhile, back in Balloch, head east on the bridge over the Leven to confirm that boating's a thing[1] here then left at the Balloch House pub to enter Balloch Castle & Country Park.
+Meanwhile, back in Balloch, head east on the bridge over the Leven to confirm that there's like a big loch or something nearby and boating's a thing?
+Then turn left at the Balloch House pub to enter Balloch Castle & Country Park.

 Things are fairly unchanged on the east bank of the river that flows out of the loch and down to the Clyde.